Robinia hispida L.

 Lookalikes - None.

 Other info. - This is a very striking plant not only for the flowers but also for the fruits and twigs.
-The plant is fairly common in cultivation.
-It can be identified by its pinkish flowers, bristly twigs, and shrubby habit.
+Although the plant is fairly common in cultivation, it rarely escapes and is relatively uncommon in Missouri.
+Thus far it has shown little propensity for invasion of intact natural communities.
+The plant can be identified by its large pinkish flowers, densely bristly twigs, and shrubby habit.